-If communication between outdoor unit, control board, and indoor wall control has failed, the control will flash the appropriate fault code.
-(See table 3) Check the wiring to the wall control, indoor and outdoor units.
+If communication between Wall Control, and condensing unit is lost, the outdoor control will flash the appropriate fault code.
+(See Table 3) Check the wiring to the Wall Control, indoor and outdoor units.

 PRESSURE SWITCH PROTECTION

 The outdoor unit is equipped with high- and low-pressure switches.
 If the control senses the opening of a high or low-pressure switch, it will de-energize the compressor contactor, keep the outdoor fan operating for 15 minutes and display the appropriate fault code.
 (See table 3)